 How would you like to make $10,000 in an hour?
 Well, all you have to do is take Equifax to small claims court.
 Equifax was responsible for a data breach that gave hackers information, which included social security numbers, to more than 145.5 million people.
 Unfortunately, you have to prove how you have been affected by the breach.
 Nevertheless, people are still winning their cases, providing a little justice against the big corporation.

 This newsletter was written and produced by CWM, LLC.
 Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual.
 All performance referenced is historical and is no guarantee of future results.
 All indices are unmanaged and may not be invested into directly.
-The views stated in this letter are not necessarily the opinion of Cetera Advisor Networks LLC and should not be construed directly or indirectly as an offer to buy or sell any securities mentioned herein.
 Due to volatility within the markets mentioned, opinions are subject to change without notice.
 Information is based on sources believed to be reliable; however, their accuracy or completeness cannot be guaranteed.
 Past performance does not guarantee future results.

 S&P 500 INDEX